1. Education

 Large size; downward-curving tusks on lower jaw

-About Deinotherium:
+About Deinotherium

-The "deino" in Deinotherium derives from the same root as the "dino" in dinosaur--this "terrible mammal" (actually a kind of prehistoric elephant) was one of the largest non-dinosaur animals ever to roam the earth, rivaled only by contemporary "thunder beasts" like Brontotherium and Chalicotherium.
-Apart from its sizable (about 5 to 10 ton) weight, the most notable feature of Deinotherium was its short, downward-curving tusks, so different from the usual elephant appendages that puzzled 19th-century paleontologists reassembled them upside down.
-Still, Deinotherium wasn't directly ancestral to modern-day elephants, instead inhabiting a side branch along with relatives like Amebeledon and Anancus.
+The "deino" in Deinotherium derives from the same Greek root as the "dino" in dinosaur--this "terrible mammal" (actually a genus of prehistoric elephant) was one of the largest non-dinosaur animals ever to roam the earth, rivaled only by contemporary "thunder beasts" like Brontotherium and Chalicotherium.
+Apart from its sizable (four to five ton) weight, the most notable feature of Deinotherium was its short, downward-curving tusks, so different from the usual elephant appendages that puzzled 19th-century paleontologists managed to reassemble them upside down.